 20 Bengali dishes to try before you die

-I realized one weird thing while writing the post 20 Bengali Dishes to Try Before You Die! that I have not shared my experience with Aloo Posto so far!
-Am I really allowed to consider myself a Bengali Food Blogger as the Baap of Bengali comfort food is missing from my blog?
-Can anybody be able to think about a Bengali kitchen without Posto!
-We Bongs can have Posto in any condition starting from birth to death and even during Marriage!
-The deadly combo of Aloo Posto and Kalai Er Daal is life savor to many of us.
+While writing my post on 20 Bengali Dishes to Try Before You Die!, I had a realization that I haven't yet shared my experience with Aloo Posto.
+It's strange to think of myself as a Bengali Food Blogger without featuring the king of Bengali comfort food on my blog.
+Posto is an essential ingredient in any Bengali kitchen, from birth to death and even during weddings.
+The combination of Aloo Posto and Kalai Er Daal is a savior for many of us.

 Bengali Aloo Posto